 In the discretion of the Committee, any option granted pursuant to the Plans may include installment exercise terms such that the option becomes fully exercisable in a series of cumulating portions.
 The Committee may also accelerate the date upon which any option (or any part of any options) is first exercisable.
-Any shares issued pursuant to the Stock Bonus Plan or Stock Compensation Plan and any options granted pursuant to the Incentive Stock Option Plan or the Non-Qualified Stock Option Plan or the Non-Qualified Stock Option Plan or the Plans at the time of the grant is not met.
+Any shares issued pursuant to the Stock Bonus Plans or Stock Compensation Plan and any options granted pursuant to the Incentive Stock Option Plans or the Non-Qualified Stock Option Plans will be forfeited if the "vesting" schedule established by the Committee administering the Plans at the time of the grant is not met.
 For this purpose, vesting means the period during which the employee must remain an employee of CEL-SCI or the period of time a non-employee must provide services to CEL-SCI.
-At the time an employee cases working for CEL-SCI (or at the time a non-employee cases to perform services for CEL-SCI), any shares or options not fully vested will be forteited and cancelled.
-At the discretion of the Committee payment for the shares of common stock underlying options may be paid through the delivery of shares of CEL-SCI scommon stock having an aggregate fair market value equal to the option price, provided such shares have been owned by the option holder for at least one year prior to such exercise.
+At the time an employee ceases working for CEL-SCI (or at the time a non-employee ceases to perform services for CEL-SCI), any shares or options not fully vested will be forfeited and cancelled.
+At the discretion of the Committee payment for the shares of common stock underlying options may be paid through the delivery of shares of CEL-SCI's common stock having an aggregate fair market value equal to the option price, provided such shares have been owned by the option holder for at least one year prior to such exercise.
 A combination of cash and shares of common stock may also be permitted at the discretion of the Committee.